MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 - - retrieve unit-specific passwords for root-cause analysis.

+you want to store them in the backend but use it on the frontend for the key security.

 depending on the use case, the frontend side application can be manual GUI, another machine ,or some library which is used by another software.

 Sometimes even offline use-cases have to be supported by the VKMS like in-line flashing verification checks.